 To overcome these dynamics, some organizations prefer to include LGBTIQ as one component within a broader approach to intersectionality and social inclusion that includes gender, disability, and other characteristics, and within which LGBTIQ inclusion may surface in some contexts more than others.
-Reflecting on how they manage conversations across widely different contexts and country perspectives on LGBTIQ inclusion, one interviewee noted that, in some contexts, they can explicitly mention and target LGBTIQ populations, whereas in other contexts, they can explicitly mention and target LGBTIQ populations from a medical ethics perspective of respect and quality healthcare for all patients.
-To ther organizations-especially those working across many contexts where aspects of LGBTIQ lives are criminalized or heavily stigmatized-prefer an even broader approach in which they assume that services and assistance provided to larger populations reach at least some LGBTIQ people.
+Reflecting on how they manage conversations across widely different contexts and country perspectives on LGBTIQ inclusion, one interviewee noted that, in some contexts, they can explicitly mention and target LGBTIQ populations, whereas in other contexts, "the approach has to be different-we'll talk about 'inclusion' from a medical ethics perspective of respect and quality healthcare for all patients."
+Other organizations-especially those working across many contexts where aspects of LGBTIQ lives are criminalized or heavily stigmatized-prefer an even broader approach in which they assume that services and assistance provided to larger populations reach at least some LGBTIQ people.